 There may be occasions when disagreement arises regarding the grade a student receives on an assignment, a test/quiz, or other academic coursework.
-Typically, such differences of opinion can be amicably resolved informally between the student and teacher.
-This allows the student and teacher to potentially strengthen their relationship and communication, and provides students with the opportunity to learn and develop vital self-advocacy skills.
-If the student cannot resolve the issue directly with the teacher, please follow the instructions below:
+Typically, such differences of opinion can be amicably resolved informally between the parent/ student and teacher.
+This allows the parent/student and teacher to potentially strengthen their relationship and communication.
+If the parent/ student cannot resolve the issue directly with the teacher, please follow the instructions below:

-- The parent should contact the teacher - If the situation cannot be resolved between the parent and the teacher, the student and/or parent should contact the Principal - If the situation cannot be resolved between the parent, teacher, and Principal, the School President will review the case and make a decision.
+- If the situation cannot be resolved between the parent and the teacher, the student and/or parent should contact the Principal - If the situation cannot be resolved between the parent, teacher, and Principal, the School President will review the case and make a decision.
 The President's decision is final and not subject to further appeal.